-What is a MACH Architecture?
+What Is MACH Architecture?

 What is MACH architecture, and how does it differ from traditional monolithic systems?